accretional/statue/README.md

   Once set up, you can rapidly create a site by editing the Markdown files in the `content` folder.
 Group your content by simply creating new folders and adding Markdown files to them.
 If you want to modify the homepage, edit the `page.svelte` file under the `routes` folder.
 Additionally, you can extend your site by creating your own Svelte files within the `routes` folder.

 - **Static Site Generation:**
   When you run `npm run build`, the build process executes `hooks/server.js`.
-This file uses an `entries` method to scan all your project’s root routes and converts them into static pages.
+This file uses an `entries` method to scan all your project's root routes and converts them into static pages.

-  The rest of the rendering process relies on SvelteKit’s default behavior, where `+page.svelte` and `+page.server.js` files are rendered.
+  The rest of the rendering process relies on SvelteKit's default behavior, where `+page.svelte` and `+page.server.js` files are rendered.

 - **Preview:**
   Finally, use `npm run preview` to view the generated static site.